Production is the word used to describe the process of producing goods from raw materials.

 - Choose between the product or process layout to establish a smooth flow of work.

 - Prepare detailed floor plans.

-It is usual to have either a product layout i.e., grouping of processes and machines needed for making particular products or process layout (where machines are grouped according to the process they perform regardless of the product).
+It is usual to have either a product layout i.e., a grouping of processes and machines needed for making particular products or process layout (where machines are grouped according to the process they perform regardless of the product).
 To some extent, this will depend on the type of production.

 Product Layout Advantages

 - Raw materials, work-in-progress and finished goods stock areas are reduced because of the balanced flow of production and there is no waiting between different processes.

 - Reduced material handling and therefore reduces handling costs.

 - Greater interest of workers who see the whole production process.

 - Easier production control; delays in manufacturing are quickly apparent.

 - Less floor space required and possibly better use of machines.